 What you see on the image above is what waits for you if you decide to access Netflix from outside of US.
 Something very similar waits for you on a lot of other American video streaming websites.
 By configuring your computer’s DNS settings, you’ll get access to all of these website, and when you visit Netflix with Tunlr activated you’ll see this:

 The main difference between the service that Tunlr has to offer and proxies and VPNs is that Tunlr doesn’t direct traffic through its servers, you are connected directly to the service which you’re accessing.
 This was achieved by combining DNS server capabilities and proxies, but not in the standard way.

-After you’ve configuered Tunlr’s DNS server on your device, computer for example, and after you access Netflix, during the initial verification of geographical location via IP, Tunlr’s DNS server will implant the IP address of its proxy server, which is based in the US.
-Netflix, or any other site will assume that you really are a US resident and it will allow you access to the website as if it would to any person that’s accesing the website from the US.
+After you’ve configured Tunlr’s DNS server on your device, computer for example, and after you access Netflix, during the initial verification of geographical location via IP, Tunlr’s DNS server will implant the IP address of its proxy server, which is based in the US.
+Netflix, or any other site will assume that you really are a US resident and it will allow you access to the website as if it would to any person that’s accessing the website from the US.
 After the verification is completed Tunlr will transfer everything back to your regular IP address and you’ll be accessing the site directly.

 Configuring Tunlr to work with Windows

 Tunlr configuration isn’t very complicated, all that you have to do is open up the network configuration utility.
 There are several ways of doing this, but in Windows 7 you’ll reach there the easiest by typing this command:

 Into the quick run field of Windows 7 or Vista Start Menu.
 A list of connections will appear, choose your network connection, the one that you use and then click Properties.

 Under This connection use the following protocols choose IPv4 and then hit Properties once again.
 Window that you can see on the right will appear and there change the DNS server settings that you can see on the image above to the ones that are offered by Tunlr: